nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value Proposition

 By presenting the wastage statistics, we can help restaurant owners figure out which dishes are contributing the most to wastage at the restaurant.
 This way, they can allocate their resources more efficiently to better doing dishes.
-Thus we are reducing time wastage due to cooking of excess dishes and also saving money from purchasing unnecessary ingredients.
+Thus, we are reducing time wastage due to cooking of excess dishes and also saving money from purchasing unnecessary ingredients.
 Therefore, there’s a two-fold saving.
 Additionally, we are also contributing to reducing Singapore's contribution to global food wastage.